SciStarter/Circuit/frontend/README.md

 That tool only needs to be installed once, although the same command can be used to update it if a new version is released.

-Once sqlx-cli is installed, we can run the actual migrations:
+Once sqlx-cli is installed, we can open a command line in the backend/common folder and run the actual migrations:

-    cd ../backend/common
     sqlx migrate run

 ### API server